Cannabis can be harmful to your long-term mental and physical health.

 Eating or Drinking

-• Ingesting cannabis takes longer to show effects (30 minutes to two hours), and results in a longer period of feeling high (six -12 hours or more).
-This can result in accidently taking more than intended.
+- Ingesting cannabis takes longer to show effects (30 minutes to two hours), and results in a longer period of feeling high (six -12 hours or more).
+This can result in accidentally taking more than intended.

 Cannabis poisoning

 Cannabis poisoning is a concern for children and youth as they may mistake edibles for candy or sweets.
 Children being in hospital because of cannabis poisoning has increased since cannabis became legal.
 Symptoms may include vomiting, confusion, unresponsiveness, slurred speech, drowsiness, slowed breathing or in rare cases, seizures.
 Act immediately if a child in your care may have consumed cannabis and is acting unusual or looks ill.
-Call the BC Poison Control Centre at 1-800-567-8911 or 9-1-1.
+Call 1-844-POISON-X or 911.

 Choose legal products